-- have failed a course that has been identified as a compulsory program requirement that must be satisfactorily completed to progress in the program; and/or
+- has failed a course that has been identified as a compulsory program requirement that must be satisfactorily completed to progress in the program; and/or

-- are an undergraduate domestic, offshore, or International student not studying on a student visa, and have failed or withdrawn from more than 50% of units in a term; and/or
+- is an undergraduate domestic, offshore, or International student not studying on a student visa, and has failed or withdrawn from more than 50% of units in a term; and/or

-- identify at risk students as soon as possible after the release of official results in a term;
+- identify Stage One students as soon as possible after the release of official results in a term;

-- record at risk status against a student record within the student system;
+- record Stage One status against a student record within the student system;

-- provide the relevant Program and Faculty Liaison Coordinator (or nominee) with a list of at risk students within their Faculty ordered by program;
+- provide the relevant Program and Faculty Liaison Coordinator (or nominee) with a list of Stage One students;

-- contact at risk students via NUmail on behalf of Academic Registrar providing the following information:
+- contact Stage One students via email on behalf of Academic Registrar providing the following information:

-- an indication of why they were identified as at risk;
+- an indication of why they were identified as Review of Progress;

 - a warning that failure to improve their academic performance in the subsequent term of enrolment will result in a formal requirement to explain why actions, including suspension or exclusion from the program, should not be taken.

-- identify and monitor students who, at the fully graded date for the term, are deemed to be potentially at risk due to having:
+- identify and monitor students who, at the fully graded date for the term, are deemed to be potentially Stage One due to having:

-- a combination of I and/or S grades that upon resolution may deem the student is at risk; or
+- a combination of I and/or S grades that upon resolution may deem the student is Stage One; or

 - an I or S grade against a compulsory program component (CPC) that must be satisfactorily completed to progress in the program.